-Potty training got you sweating with the thought of pee on the floor or endless power struggles to get your child to go in the toilet?
+Does the idea of potty training have you sweating with the thought of pee-stained carpets and endless power struggles to get your child to go in the toilet?

-Maybe you’re unsure if they’re ready, scared of messing it up and traumatizing them, or freaked out by the mess and resistance.
-You might want to start early to prevent problems, or worry you’ve waited too long… In any case, potty training can feel like a much more daunting task than it really is.
+You might be unsure if they’re ready, scared of messing it up and traumatizing them, or confused by not knowing where to begin.
+You might want to get your child on the potty early so you can take it slow, or worry you’ve missed a window of opportunity.
+For many parents, this process can feel much more daunting than it really is.
+I can help!

 Here are some quick tips: